-Superannuation Transfer Balance Account Report (TBAR) is a new regime where SMSFs will be required to report those events which impact on a Member’s transfer balance account on a real-time basis.
+Superannuation Transfer Balance Account Report (TBAR) is a new regime where SMSFs are required to report those events which impact on a Member’s transfer balance account on a real-time basis.
 There has been a lot of controversy over TBAR.
-The Tax Office has now issued verdict on SMSF events-based reporting.
+The Tax Office has now finalised the details of TBAR reporting requirements.

 Trustees can download the TBAR report here to report the events directly to the Tax Office.
 Alternatively, we charge $350 for preparing and lodging a TBAR report.
-Please note separate TBAR reports are required for each Member.
+Please note separate TBAR report is required for each Member.
 A maximum of four events for a Member can be reported in one TBAR report.

 It is important for Trustees to lodge the TBAR report on time.
-Otherwise, your Member’s transfer balance account and total super balance may be adversely affected and the Trustee may also be subject to compliance action and penalties.
+Otherwise, your Member’s transfer balance account and Total Superannuation Balance may be adversely affected and the Trustee may also be subject to compliance action and penalties.

 For more information on the Superannuation Transfer Balance Cap, please visit our $1.6m Transfer Balance Cap page here.